THIS HAPPENED is an ongoing series where readers share firsthand experiences living with an ostomy.

 We decided to eat at Longhorn Steakhouse, and this story to follow has provided us with a yearly tradition to celebrate.
 As we walked into the restaurant, the manager was standing there.
 Apparently, I had a large grin on my face because he asked Geoff if he just proposed.
 We told him that we'd just met.
 He takes us to our table, we order and eat, and the manager comes back to our table with balloons and their Chocolate Stampede dessert.
 He apologizes for embarrassing us (although we were more humored than embarrassed) and says our meal is taken care of.
 Every year we go to Longhorn around the time of our first date and we always order the Chocolate Stampede.
 This year we happened to get the dessert for free!

 A few weeks after meeting in person, I realized I would need to be upfront about my health issues.
 It seemed unfair not to share issues that would inevitably be a part of his life if things grew more serious.
 I'm not good at explaining things verbally.
 I need visual aids.
 But I didn't want to show my own ostomy to a guy that I had known for just a short time.
 However, I always have spare ostomy supplies and accessories with me just in case I need to make an emergency change.
 I used those to give him a more visual idea of what I was trying to explain.
 I don't know how much he understood, but he didn't run away in disgust or fear.

-On one date in the beginning of our relationship, the ostomy bag I had on sprung a leak while we were at a restaurant with some of his friends.
-I was subtly trying to get his attention to let him know this, and to find out where the restrooms were.
+On one date at the beginning of our relationship, the ostomy bag I had on sprung a leak while we were at a restaurant with some of his friends.
+I was subtly trying to get his attention to let him know this and to find out where the restrooms were.
 He just kept saying hold on because he didn’t understand what I was trying to say.
-I learned that I would have to be more blunt (this is still the case).
+I learned that I would have to be blunter (this is still the case).
 Once he figured out what I needed, he was apologetic and helped me the best he could.